 Visitors of all ages love the Garden Railway

-Around the garden, there are lots of spots designed to appeal to younger visitors, but it’s the Garden Railway that tops the list for most.
-For over 20 years, the miniature train has been a huge draw for kids and other lovers of locomotives.
-You can’t help but be drawn by watching it circle through the illuminated landscape.
+Around the garden, there are lots of spots designed to appeal to younger visitors, but it’s the Garden Railway that tops the list.
+The miniature train is a huge draw for kids and other lovers of locomotives.
+Even as adults, we can’t help but be drawn in by watching it circle through the illuminated landscape.

 You can warm up by the fire pits